department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 [Follow the instructions on the NARA website to order pre-World War I records.](https://www.archives.gov/veterans/military-service-records/pre-ww-1-records) Copies of CMSRs, Federal pension records, and other primary documentation can be ordered through NARA. <br>

 The fee for requesting records is between $25 and $75.
-Records ship 60-90 days from the date of your request.
+Records get sent 60-90 days from the date of your request.